carpentries-incubator/reproducible-publications-quarto/_episodes/04-good-project.md

 {: .challenge}

 #### **Use relative paths**
 This goes hand-in-hand with keeping your project within one “root” directory.
 If you use complete paths to say, read in your data to RStudio and then share your code with a collaborator, they won’t be able to run it because the complete path you used is unique to your system and they will receive an error that the file is not found.
-That is why one should always use relative paths to link to other files in the project.
-I.e. “where is my data file in relation to the script I’m reading the data into?”
+That is why one should always use relative paths to link to other files in the project, i.e. “where is my data file in relation to the script I’m reading the data into?”.
 The practice of using relative paths is made easier by having a logical directory set up and keeping all project files within one root project folder.

 Assuming your R script is in a `code` directory and your data file is in a `data` directory then an example of a relative path to read your data would be:

 ```
 df <- read.csv("../data/foodchoice_budgetlines.csv", encoding = "UTF-8")
 ```

-whereas a complete path might look like:
+Whereas a complete path might look like:

+Windows:

 ```
-df <- read.csv("C:/users/flintstone/wilma/Desktop/project23/data/foodchoice_budgetlines.csv", encoding = "UTF-8")
+df <- read.csv("C:/Users/wilma/Desktop/project23/data/foodchoice_budgetlines.csv", encoding = "UTF-8")
 ```

+If the example was on a Mac or Linux computer you would hage `home` instead of `C:`

 In the complete path example you can see that the code is not going to be portable.
 If someone other than Wilma Flintstone wanted to run the r script they would have to alter the path to match their system.

 > ## Challenge 4.3: relative paths
 >